tobiasfl/webrtc-test-app/README.md

 # webrtc-test-app
-Simple web application for testing RTP flows transporting video stream in Webrtc for master thesis.
+Simple web application for testing RTP and SCTP in WebRTC for my master thesis.